My Top Albums of 2021

 But with signatures, it gets tricky.

-If you say, have a copy of Captain America #1 signed by Jack Kirby before his death in 1994, you cannot submit it for a Gold banner to CGC.
+If you say, have a copy of Captain America #1 signed by Jack Kirby before his death in 1994, you cannot submit it for a Gold banner to the CGC.
 Even if you have photos or video of the event happening, they will not consider it for the Signature Series.
 This is because a CGC representative was not present at the time of the signing.

 To receive a Gold banner for the Signature Series, a CGC representative must be present to witness the signature.
 Nowadays, CGC goes to just about every major comic book convention.
 It’s great money for them to do it.
 If you get a book signed by Neal Adams or Stan Lee with CGC present, they’ll grant you the Signature Series banner.
 But CGC only began in 2000, with their Signature Series starting in 2001.